 What’s far more common is hunting around for multiple contacts, reaching out several times to different people, and making as many inroads as possible before securing a deal.
 People change jobs, misconstrue their purchasing power, or just plain ignore you – so having a multifaceted outreach strategy is critical.

 The trick is conducting effective outreach without being overbearing or even annoying.
 Prospects often have quite a few people vying for their attention.
 Standing out from a cluttered inbox or getting past the voicemail black hole isn’t easy.
-Multiply that times several contacts at a single organization, and thorough organization of your efforts becomes even more critical.
+Multiply several contacts at a single organization, and thorough organization of your efforts becomes even more critical.

 That’s why a methodical and in-depth approach to selling to an organization is the best route.
 Often that involves talking to more than one person to an organization until you land on the most effective sales avenue.